hasindu2008/slow5specs/docs/design.md

 -	slow5tools provides an interface similar to the familiar samtools and supports operations such as merge, split and view.
 -	slow5tools supports converting back and forth from *FAST5* and whatever replacement formats that come in future to replace *FAST5*.
 Binaries for slow5tools are provided so that the users can safely do the conversion on the computer attached to the sequencer.

 Also, with the demise of Moore’s law, the computer architectures are moving toward domain-specific systems (See the [Turing lecture from Turing award Winners in 2018 Hennessy and Patterson](https://www.acm.org/hennessy-patterson-turing-lecture) who are the pioneers in computer architecture).
-So, we believe that having a domain-specific format than a general-purpose format will be the first step necessary for that.
+So, we believe that having a domain-specific format rather than a general-purpose format will be the first step necessary for that.

 ## Limitations